 Maintain manufacturer’s twisting of wire pairs to termination point.
-Do not attempt to restore, modify or add to manufacturer’s twisting of cable.
+Do not attempt to restore, modify, or add to manufacturer’s twisting of cable.
 Do not untwist more than ½ inch of the stripped cable.

 Provide footage markings and “yellow” colored insulation.